QubesOS/qubes-doc/building/building-archlinux-template.md

 <br>
 <br>

-## 4: Downloading and verifying the integrity the "Qubes Automated Build System"
+## 4: Downloading and verifying the integrity of the "Qubes Automated Build System"

 * Import the Qubes master key